 To give you an example: It was a long held belief in my field that Anolis lizards exhibited exclusively strict territorial polygyny, such that females only mated with the residential male of the territory they occupied.
 My colleague, Dr. Ambika Kamath, dismantled this widely-held notion.
 She demonstrated how this view was based on tenuous observations with serious confirmation biases.
 Subsequent approaches, she also demonstrated, were built in a way that was designed to confirm this view, rather than actually test it.
 She demonstrated how this view was thoroughly inconsistent with the data, and upended an entire notion that was held for a very long time.
 And so, she improved the quality of our science by having a broader perspective that was less encumbered by certain biases, and by asking more critical questions.

 Rowan Palmer (Engineering):

-- you feel the field is more welcoming now then when you entered?
+- Do you feel the field is more welcoming now than when you entered?

 Although I’ve only been in college for four years and haven’t been in the industry for long, I have noticed a change in the ways in which people have conversations about representation and respect.
 There’s a lot more direct openness and honesty about the ways in which representation can affect power dynamics, learning, and work environments.
 And that, to me, is a positive first step.

-- What is your message for majority students?
+- What is your message for majority of students?
 How can they be allies to URM?

 When someone speaks, Listen.
 And then respond.
 Validate their ideas, ask them to elaborate, amplify their voices.
 It’s not enough to be listened to — you also have to be heard and valued in the conversation.
 If you notice someone being quiet or struggling, ask for their input, build spaces.
 And recognize that just because one person who is an URM seems confident, comfortable, and/or respected in a space or conversation doesn’t mean that everyone is.